West of Eden

 There is no single correct order, and no expectation of a complete understanding on first listen.
 Like memory itself, West of Eden reveals more over time.

-Track Notes
+Track Notes and Lyrics

 01Across The Room